The information here will help you write a risk assessment for your visit.

 - The Museum's has well-rehearsed evacuation procedures to ensure that visitors can safely and quickly exit the premises.

 - Announcements over the public-address system will signal an evacuation.

 - Lead your group out of the Museum quickly - please do not stop to take the register until you reach the assembly point.
 Fire exits are clearly signposted.
 Lifts should not be used.

 - The main assembly point is in front of Imperial College on Exhibition Road to the north of the Museum.
 (Download the pdf document at the top of this page for a map.)
 At the assembly point please take the register and report any missing persons to any Museum staff wearing high-visability jackets.

-- All Science Museum staff in direct contact with students have been checked through the Criminal Record Bureau (CRB).
+- All Science Museum staff in direct contact with students have been checked through the Disclosure and Barring (DBS).

 - Staff in the hands-on galleries or delivering educational events have relevant experience and training.

 - The Science Museum Group, as the parent organisation for the Science Museum, has public and product liability insurance.
-Download our insurance cover note and insurance certificate.
+Download our insurance confirmation letter.